Northwestern vs. Ohio NCAA Football Odds, Plays and Insights | September 25, 2021

 Ohio Stats and Trends

-- This season, the Bobcats are winless ATS when entering a game as an underdog of 14.5 points or more.
+- The Bobcats have yet to cover the spread this season when underdogs by 14.5 points or more.

-- Ohio's games this year have gone over the total in two out of three opportunities (66.7%).
+- Ohio's games this season have gone over the point total two times in three opportunities (66.7%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.